bluemoehre/jquery-webstorage/README.md

 // remove a single value
 $.sessionStorage.del('myList');

-// is the same like
+// or
 $.sessionStorage.set('myList', null);

+// remove a single value from namespace
+$.sessionStorage.del('myNamespace', 'myObject');
+// or
+$.sessionStorage.set('myNamespace', 'myObject', null);

-// remove a complete namespace
+// remove a complete namespace and everything inside
 $.sessionStorage.clear('theirNamespace');

 // remove everything in the storage